Strongly correlated physics in organic open-shell quantum systems: Methods

-The LOs are then linear combinations of AOs and are by definition orthogonal on each atom.
-This allows for a more natural physical interpretation of the LOs as atomic orbitals~\cite{gandusJCP153}.
-In order to obtain an \emph{ab-initio} effective model, we formally separate the Hilbert space into an active space (A) and an environment (E).
-The active space consists of a subset of LOs $\{\ket{a}\}=A \subseteq M$ which are expected to describe the relevant physics close to the Fermi energy, and at the same time can be efficiently treated within quantum many-body techniques.
-Insytead, the environment consists of all the remaining LOs and AOs, i.e., $\{\ket{e}\} \in E \equiv H \setminus A$.
-Embedding the active space into the environment ensures that the effective model preserves all information of the original single-particle DFT Hamiltonian~\cite{gandusJCP153}.
-Finally, it is convenient to perform a L\"owdin orthogonalization~\cite{lowdin1950non} of the LO $\{\ket{a}\}$ states and redefine the $A$ subspace in terms of this new orthonormal basis set with elements
+The LOs are therefore linear combinations of AOs and are, by construction, orthogonal on each atom.
+They can be classified according to symmetry, devoid of the redundancy characteristic of split-valence basis sets.
+This enables a more natural physical interpretation of the LOs as atomic orbitals~\cite{gandusJCP153}.

+To obtain an effective model \emph{ab-initio}, we formally separate the Hilbert space into an active space (A) and an environment (E).
+The active space consists of a subset of LOs $\{\ket{a}\}$, with $\ket{a} \in A \subseteq M$ which are expected to describe the physics close to the Fermi energy, and, at the same time, can be feasibly treated within quantum many-body techniques.
+The environment consists of all the remaining LOs and AOs $\{\ket{e}\}$, with $\ket{e} \in E \equiv H \setminus A$.
+Embedding the active space into the environment (rather than neglecting it) ensures that the effective model retains all information from the original single-particle Hamiltonian~\cite{gandusJCP153}.
+Finally, it is convenient to perform a L\"owdin orthogonalization~\cite{lowdin1950non} of the set of LOs $\{\ket{a}\}$, so that the active region $A$ is spanned by an orthonormal basis with elements

-Since the overlap between LOs on different atoms is typically low, i.e., $(\mathbf{S})_{ij} \ll 1$, the L\"owdin orthonormalization of the active space results only in a weak deformation of the original LOs, which preserves their atomic-like symmetry.
+Since the overlap between LOs belonging to different atoms is typically small, i.e., $(\mathbf{S})_{ij} = \braket{m_i}{m_j}\ll 1$, the L\"owdin orthonormalization of the active space introduces only a weak deformation of the original LOs, thus preserving their (approximate) atomic-like symmetry.

-In practice, the LO low-energy model is constructed embedding the active subspace into the environment through a downfolding procedure~\cite{pavarini2004mott,solovyev2004lattice}.
-Taking into account the non-orthogonality between the $A$ and $E$ subspaces~\cite{jacob2015towards}, we write the Green's function projected onto the $A$ subspace as
+In practice, the (L\"owdin) LO low-energy model is constructed by embedding the active subspace into the environment through a downfolding procedure~\cite{pavarini2004mott,solovyev2004lattice}.
+Taking into account the non-orthogonality between the $A$ and $E$ subspaces~\cite{jacobJPCM27}, the Green's function projected onto the $A$ subspace is given by